Azure-Samples/azure-service-operator-samples/azure-votes-redis/README.md

 the [custom resource definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) for some of the Azure Resources.

 ### Note:
-Only a few Custom Resource Definitions will be installed in your cluster when you follow the Azure Service Operator set up instructions.
-The CRDs required specifically to run this sample will be installed along with the sample.
+As you follow the installation instructions for Azure Service Operator, add `cache.azure.com/*` to the configuration of CRD Patterns.
+(ASO doesn't automatically install all available Custom Resource Definitions, as most users only want a small subset.)

 ## Deploy the application and Azure resources

-The YAML documents in [azure-vote-managed-redis.yaml](azure-vote-managed-redis.yaml) create a number of things:
+The YAML documents in [azure-vote-managed-redis.yaml](azure-vote-managed-redis.yaml) create:

 * A Kubernetes namespace named `azure-vote`,
 * An Azure resource group named `aso-redis-demo`,
 * An Azure Cache for Redis instance.
+* A deployment and service for the popular [AKS voting sample app](https://github.com/Azure-Samples/azure-voting-app-redis).

-Note that the container spec for redis.cache.azure.com instance is configured to retrieve two secrets that are produced by the Azure Cache for Redis instance - hostname and primaryKey.
+The redis.cache.azure.com instance is configured to retrieve two secrets that are produced by the Azure Cache for Redis instance - hostname and primaryKey.
 As described [here](https://azure.github.io/azure-service-operator/guide/secrets/#how-to-retrieve-secrets-created-by-azure), these secrets need to be mapped to our sample application and the container for our sample application will be blocked until these two secrets are created.

-* A deployment and service for the popular [AKS voting sample app](https://github.com/Azure-Samples/azure-voting-app-redis).
-We have updated the original container spec to introduce environment variables for the managed Redis hostname and access key.
+The Voting Sample is configured with environment variables that read the secretes for the managed Redis hostname and access key, allowing the sample to use the cache.

 Create them all by applying the file:
 ```sh